mmctl/easycrypt-ext/README.md

 > Since many EasyCrypt users only pick up Emacs for EasyCrypt, these
 > instructions assume no prior Emacs knowledge and are written to be
 > beginner-friendly.
 If you are an experienced Emacs user, you may prefer
-> skipping most of the explanatory text and jumping straight to the code
+> skipping most of the text and jumping straight to the code snippets.
-> snippets.

 The setup is presented in layers.
 You can stop at any stage or continue stacking more features:[^1]

 [^1]: Technically, the _Enhancements_ "layer" is independent of the others but included here because it greatly improves the overall experience.

 1. [Prerequisites](#prerequisites): Set up your environment and Proof General for EasyCrypt.
 2. [Basics](#basics): Set up core features of this package (no external packages).